Sajakhtar/wesbos_flexbox/README.md

 All the html children of the container become flex items.

-When working with flexbox, having a container with some height on it helps you visualize.
+When working with flexbox, having a container with some height on it helps you visualize, especially when dealing with direction.
 This height would be provided by your content elements in a real project.

+## Working with Flexbox flex-direction